jwtay1/microarray-analysis-toolbox/README.md

 *The images are normalized to the top left-most positive control.

+This code was developed in collaboration with the Lynch lab.

 ## Usage

 1. Run the ``cropMembraneImages`` function to assist with cropping single